 were set to see many changes to the local Adnyamathanha people.

-in 1839, who undertook a series of exploration expeditions to the Flinders Ranges
+in 1839, who undertook a series of expeditions to the Flinders Ranges

-became the first white person to climb the tall peak named by Matthew Flinders in 1802, Mount Arden and from this high peak, the reality of the Flinders Ranges
+became the first white person to climb the tall peak named by Matthew Flinders in 1802 - Mount Arden.
+The travels of Eyre

 proved very useful, and he named a number of features during his visits.
 In a letter dated 10th July 1839 by the then Governor of South Australia